JJ/granada-off/text/snow.md

 >de las Ciencias.
 The building was finished in 2003, and it is a
 >gorgeous sight at sunset.
 It is probably also gorgeous from
 >[inside](http://www.jimenezbrasa.com/obras/carmen_de_los_neveros/galeria/),
 >but that is a privilege reserved for just a few.
-Check just in case
+Check it out just in case
 >they are renting it in AirBnB.

 Be aware that, as the instructions say, *there is no water along the